HigherState/jameson/README.md

 res1:List[Float] = List(1.4,1.1,2.76)
 ```

-####Path mapping
+####Paths

-You can select a path through nested json objects, parsing on the result of a single key.
-If any part of the path is not found, a failure
+Can select a path through nested json objects and arrays, parsing on the result of a single key or array index respectively.
-will be returned, unless the parser has a default value such as Option -> None, List -> Nil, Map -> Map.empty or a getAsOrElse default value.
+If any part of the path is not found, a failure will be returned, unless the parser has a default value such as
+Option -> None, List -> Nil, Map -> Map.empty or a getAsOrElse default value.

 ```scala
 //parse a value at the end of a path